-This gracious residential renovation in Hammond, Louisiana brought back a this historic home to its former charm.
+This gracious residential renovation in Hammond, Louisiana brought back this historic home to its former charm.
 Adamick Architecture worked with Pentek Construction to restore the main residence and add a father-in-law accessory structure to the rear yard.
 Noteworthy exterior improvements to home include a covered back porch, a new deck, and installing more historically appropriate columns and hand rails on the existing front porch, which faces the Hammond Historic District.
 The interior renovations added a spacious updated kitchen, new cabinetry, and walk-in closets, and restored such vintage architectural features as the hardwood floors and generous wood windows.
 The remodeled home boasts five bedrooms and four-and-half baths.
 In addition to coordinating approvals from the Hammond historic district landmarks commission, Adamick Architecture helped the client establish the eligibility of the property for residential historic rehabilitation tax credits, reducing the overall cost of the project.

 Adamick Architecture assisted in the historic restoration of a commercial building on Freret Street in New Orleans.
 This two-story structure originally housed a Chinese laundry on the first floor and apartments on the second floor.
 The renovation included restoring the stucco façade, and providing drawings to white box a restaurant downstairs and an office upstairs.
 This building was also made accessible to persons with disabilities without disrupting the defining historic characteristics of the building.
 We worked with the Division of Historic Preservation to make this design adhere to the Secretary of Interior’s Standards for Rehabilitation, so the project could be eligible for tax credits.
 The stucco façade was resurfaced and painted.
 Adamick Architecture measured the entire existing building, prepared elevations that showed an appropriate restored appearance, and guided the project through review and approval by the State Fire Marshal and the city of New Orleans.
 (Photos by Scott Heath)

 This historic double in Bayou St. John was renovated into a single-family residence along with its neighboring sister house.
-Adamick Architecture reconfigured the home to preserves the historic architectural appearance of a traditional Italianate double-shotgun while reorganizing its interior for contemporary use.
+Adamick Architecture reconfigured the home to preserve the historic architectural appearance of a traditional Italianate double-shotgun while reorganizing its interior for contemporary use.
 We connected the original four front rooms to blend formal and casual style particularly valued in New Orleans, with a formal living room, den, diving room, and kitchen.
 Accessed by a hallway off the front rooms, the three bedrooms include a master bedroom with a master bathroom featuring a large walk-in shower, elegant cast iron clawfoot bathtub, and double-vanity.
 The renovation also incorporated modern amenities such as a laundry room, central and heat, and a sophisticated new kitchen.
 This 1,800-square foot, three-bedroom, two-bath single-family home showcases traditional architectural features such as soaring twelve foot high ceilings, original heart pine flooring, exposed brick fireplaces with wood mantelpieces, and restored double-hung wood windows.
 (Photography by SNAP Real Estate Photography, LLC.)